simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Oct 30-Nov 01 2024
+Solar Radiation Storm Forecast for Oct 31-Nov 02 2024

-              Oct 30  Oct 31  Nov 01
+              Oct 31  Nov 01  Nov 02
 S1 or greater   99%     75%     40%

-Rationale: The greater than 10 MeV proton flux is expected to continue its slow decline over 30 Oct, and likely drop below the S1 (Minor) threshold on 31 Oct.
+Rationale: The greater than 10 MeV proton flux is expected to continue its slow decline and likely drop below the S1 (Minor) threshold on 31 Oct.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Oct 29 2024 1633 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Oct 30 2024 2053 UTC.

-Radio Blackout Forecast for Oct 30-Nov 01 2024
+Radio Blackout Forecast for Oct 31-Nov 02 2024

-              Oct 30        Oct 31        Nov 01
+              Oct 31        Nov 01        Nov 02
 R1-R2           75%           75%           75%
 R3 or greater   25%           25%           25%

-Rationale: Solar activity is expected to be moderate (R1-R2/Minor-Moderate), with a chance for R3 (Strong) levels, on 30 Oct
+Rationale: Solar activity is expected to be moderate (R1-R2/Minor-Moderate), with a chance for R3 (Strong) levels, on 31 Oct
-- 01 Nov.
+- 02 Nov.

 ```